brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 ### Type erasure

-Yet another advantage of the pseudo-signature approach is how well it can interract with reflection.
+Yet another advantage of the pseudo-signature approach is how well it can interact with reflection.
 It should be quite possible to take our first concept:

 ```cpp
 template <typename T>